 – What kind of promotional materials (including workshops) can be prepared to assist in the dissemination of Study Group 9 work?

-– What kind of materials (reference implementations, tutorial etc.) could be made available on the study group website?
+– What kind of materials (reference implementations, tutorials etc.) could be made available on the study group website?

 – What guides would be needed to help the users to implement the new Recommendations?